agsola/home-assistant.io/source/_docs/configuration.markdown

 <div class='note tip'>

-  Test any changes to your configuration files from the command line with `hass --script check_config`.
+  [Test](/docs/configuration/troubleshooting/#problems-with-the-configuration) any changes to your configuration files from the command line with the ha command in Home Assistant: `ha core check` or in Home Assistant Core with `hass --script check_config`.
 This script allows you to test changes without the need to restart Home Assistant.
 Remember to run this as the user you run Home Assistant as.

 </div>